human-sized-cable-chewing-rodent-king/human-sized-cable-chewing-rodent-king/README.md

 - fart in the general direction of people who commit any wrongdoings (*I don't fart, figure of speech ...*)

 ## Tools and skills
-Here are some of the awesome langauges, tools and stuff that I've curated over my 42 years of working as an assistant manager at FAANG, BAANG, DAANG ... etc.
+Here are some of the awesome langauges, tools and stuff that I've curated over my 42 years of working as an assistant manager at FAANG, BAANG, DAANG, MAAAN ... etc.

 👨‍💻 Tech
 - **Javas crypt**: It's my favorite album ever, at first I thought it was a parody of original Java, but then I realized it's much more original, very cool NaN/10.